 I calculated an odds ratio by using logistic regression and then verified it by using the cs command in STATA.
 Participants with low LDL were 1.29 times more likely to die (or had 1.29 times the odds of dying) within 5 years compared to those with high LDL, however because the p-value is so large (p=0.375) and the 95% CI includes zero (0.73, 2.28), we cannot reject the null hypothesis that the odds of death within 5 years is higher among those participants with high serum LDL, compared to participants with low serum LDL.

 7. I first stset my data in STATA by setting my time as “obstime” and failure as “death.”
 I then ran a cox regression using the binary LDL variable so that I could compare the two groups defined above.
 The instantaneous risk of death of participants who had low serum LDL was 25% higher for every 1 mg/dl difference in cholesterol level compared to participants with high serum LDL, (hazard ratio=0.75).
 We cannot reject the null hypothesis that high serum LDL participants have a higher instantaneous risk of death, however, because the p-value is 0.270 and the 95% CI includes zero (0.45, 1.25).
+5/5 for performing an appropriate analysis

+3/5 for reporting the association appropriately

+Did not interpret CI(-1) Wrong p-value, hazard ratio(-1)

+Total: 8/10

 I would prefer to first perform a test where the variable LDL remains continuous, because there is a loss of information when dichotomizing it.
 This leaves either of the two-sample two-sided t-tests with unequal variances.
 I ultimately would have chosen the two-sided, two-sample t-test using geometric means because it has the largest Z value (as shown below in the table below).
 The Z statistics tells us how many standard errors we are away from the null hypothesis of no association, so the larger the value of the Z statistic; the more likely it is we can reject the null.